arnav-khandelwal/FindAChum/README.md

 # Sports Social Media Web Application

-Arnav A platform designed to connect sports enthusiasts by allowing them to post and discover sports activities, find teammates or opponents, and foster a community around shared interests in sports and fitness.
+A platform designed to connect sports enthusiasts by allowing them to post and discover sports activities, find teammates or opponents, and foster a community around shared interests in sports and fitness.

 ## Features